Table of Contents

 Literally the worst.

-Luckily, a nurse descended from the heavens and told me to use a peri-bottle filled with warm water while peeing to alleviate some of the straight-up torture.
+Luckily, my nurse told me to a peri-bottle filled with warm water while peeing to alleviate some of the straight-up torture.

 I continued to use this neat little trick for a long time.
 Pretty much until my lady parts were fully healed, but what I didn’t know at the time was that there was a magical device that took the whole postpartum peeing thing to a whole other level.

 This magnificent little bottle will come in very handy for that first postpartum pee.

 It will help so much with reducing the pain from stitches and the overall soreness from you know, pushing a baby out of your vagina.